Software Engineering: A Modern Approach

 We recommend two short articles by Alistair Cockburn on WikiWikiWeb.
 The first article discusses the main characteristics of a hexagonal architecture.
 The second article explores the concepts of ports and adapters.

-You can also check out our article about Clean Architecture.
+For further reading, you can also refer to our article on Clean Architecture.

 Exercises

 1. In a Hexagonal Architecture, an adapter is an implementation of the same-name design pattern.
-And the ports?
-Can they be seen as being an implementation—at least approximate—of which design pattern?
-If necessary, consult the Chapter 6 to answer.
+What about the ports?
+Can they be seen as an approximate implementation of which design pattern?
+If necessary, consult Chapter 6 to answer.

-3. The definition of the term hexagonal is arbitrary, as depending on the application, it can be called quadrangular, pentagonal, heptagonal, octagonal, etc. Justify this statement.
+3. The use of the term hexagonal is arbitrary, as depending on the application, it can be called quadrangular, pentagonal, heptagonal, octagonal, etc. Justify this statement.

-4. Next, we show the code of two domain classes that are used in the documentation of Django, a well-known framework for building web applications in Python.
+4. The following code shows two domain classes used in the documentation of Django, a well-known framework for building web applications in Python.
 The code defines rules for mapping fields from these classes to columns of database tables.
-Does the implementation of these domain classes follow the principles of a hexagonal architecture?
+Does this implementation of domain classes follow the principles of a hexagonal architecture?
 Justify your answer.

 from django.db import models